23 Cloud microphysics

 \[ \begin{align} \frac{\psi\left(r,\theta\right)}{\partial r} = -\frac{U\sin\left(\theta\right)^2}{2}\left(A + 2r + \frac{Aa^2 + a^3}{r^2}\right). \end{align} \]

 From Eq.
-(23.38) follows
+(23.38), it follows that

 \[ \begin{align} A + 2a + \frac{Aa^2 + a^3}{a^2} = A + 2a + A + a &= 2A + 3a \hastobe 0\nonumber\\ \Leftrightarrow A &= -\frac{3a}{2}. \end{align} \]